I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 - book some one-on-one coaching.

-If I think it’s a fit from what I read your application then we’ll schedule a 30-minute conversation where you can ask me any questions you might have about the program and I will answer those questions as well as I’m able.
+If I think it’s a fit from what I read your application then we’ll schedule a 60-minute to welcome you into the program.

 p.s.
 This program makes no pretensions about being a virtual village, but it is steeped in a commitment to village-mindedness.
 If we arrive at any sort of real semblance of an online community, that will certainly be something but there will be no premature use of the word “we” in this group.